just-bi/hana-ui5-text-analysis-upload-demo/README.md

 * Create a package with your favorite IDE for SAP HANA (Web IDE, SAP HANA Studio, Eclipse with SAP HANA Developer Tools)
 * [Download](https://github.com/just-bi/hana-ui5-text-analysis-upload-demo/archive/master.zip) an archive of this repository
 * Unzip the archive and transfer its contents to the HANA package you just created.
+  * If you're using the SAP HANA Web IDE, you might be able to [import the .zip directy](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/e39599b757c541beb8e50b454f8d2431.html).
+  * If you're using SAP HANA Studio or Eclipse with SAP HANA Developer tools, you can right click on the your package and choose checkout.
+The package will the be available as a folder on your local file system, and you can simply copy the contents of the archive into that folder.
+The local folder that corresponds to the root of your repository is visible in the repository tab from the HANA Developer Perspective.
+The path of the folder corresponds to the path of the repository package.
+In Eclipse, you will need to right click your package and choose "Refresh" so the files will show up there too.
 * With `db/CT_FILE.hdbdd`:
   * update the `namespace`, update the package identifier from `"system-local"."public"."rbouman"."ta"` to the name of the package you just created.
   * modify the `@Schema` from `'RBOUMAN'` to whatever schema you want to use.
 (Create a schema yourself if you don't already have one)